lap309/Machine-Learning/Use Cases/Churn Analysis/readme.md

 *Customer Identifier <br>
 *A date/time of that customer's last interaction <br>
 (Optional) static demographic inforamtion about users or types of user actions. <br>
-_The more resources the better for the  model to detect patterns_
+_The more resources the better for the  model to detect patterns_ <br>
+- subscription information (products customers have bought, activation and cancellation dates, add ons)
+- payment information (how much they pay, method of payment)
+- product usage information (login information, clicks, minutes of interaction)
+- interaction information (chats or calls made by clients, rating on support services, claim details)

 ### Clean Data and Enrich
 - Understand all your values and make contextual decision about what data to keep